Open Banking: the landscape by 2025

 - Know your customer.
 This is about meeting regulatory requirements to vet customers, financial counter parties and others for credit rating and to fight crime, fraud and terrorist activity.
 Now, the vetting process is faster and easier – and enables financial institutions to offer this as a service to customers.

 So, how disruptive are these different types of service likely to be by 2025?
 On the one hand, the first two will clearly have major shorter term impacts as merchants and new players reinvent the value chain.
 On the other, it’s easy to see the potential for new lending and personal finance management facilities that extend consumers’ power and choice and give new players ownership of direct customer relationships.
 However, the success of these types of services will heavily depend on take-up.

 Broadly speaking, when it comes to banking, consumers often stick to what they know – in fact, it is said that we’re more likely to change our life partner than we are to change our bank.
 It’s useful to look to the de-regulation of the energy market as an indicator.
 It took a few years for a critical mass of consumers to act, and a yearly saving of around £290 before people switched utility providers.

-The ability to engage and add value to consumers will no longer be just the preserve of banks; it will be shared with FinTechs, digital companies, retailers and other innovators.
-As well as being the advent of Open Banking, PSD2 is the prelude to ongoing disruption as regulators liberate other parts of banking into the market.
+After having dived a bit into the added value of Open Banking, we see how this new ability to engage and add value to consumers will no longer be just the preserve of banks, but will be shared with Fintechs, Retailers, software companies and other innovators.
+As such, PSD2 isn’t just the driver for Open Banking, it’s the prelude to ongoing disruption as regulators liberate other parts of banking into the market.
 Any institution needs to act now – not just to embrace PSD2, but to be ready for future directives.